 The Neighborhood Watch program is making a difference in the crime rate in Bloomington.
 Working together, we can keep our community a safe place to work and live.

 Neighborhood Watch is simply neighbors looking out for neighbors and reporting suspicious activity.

 Neighborhood Watch is one of the oldest and most effective crime prevention programs in the country, bringing citizens together with law enforcement to deter crime and make communities safer.

-Starting a watch group can be done in 5 easy steps:
+You can start a watch group in 5 easy steps.

 A healthy neighborhood effort will endeavor to involve all members of the community.
 If you are interested in tapping the energy of your neighborhood's youth, you will find the results are well worth the effort.

 - Plays or puppet shows

 - Before- or after-school Neighborhood Watch